qrolston/Recession_Investment_Strategy/README.md

 # Recession Investment Strategy

 This is a multi-function jupyter lab notebook (store as **Recession_Investment_Strategy.ipynb**) that compares investment returns from the previous four recessions across multiple indexes.
 As we enter a recession in 2022 it is a pertinent time to look at previous recessions to plan for the future.
-In this notebook we hope to answer the following questions:
+In this notebook we hope to answer the following questions:+

-*Which investment sectors performed the best in each recession period?
+* Which investment sectors performed the best in each recession period?
-*Does the current market resemble any of the recession periods analyzed?
+* Does the current market resemble any of the recession periods analyzed?
-*What part of the recession are we in, are we in the middle, bottom or on our way to recovery?
+* What part of the recession are we in, are we in the middle, bottom or on our way to recovery?
-*Which investment sector is recommended to invest in based on best performance (return and speed) after the recession year end?
+* Which investment sector is recommended to invest in based on best performance (return and speed) after the recession year end?
-*Looking forward to 2023 (recession) should we adjust our investment strategy?
+* Looking forward to 2023 (recession) should we adjust our investment strategy?

 ---